 Flat Tire Repair Kit

-While getting a flat tire is the last thing that you want to happen.
+Getting a flat tire is the last thing that you want to happen.
 But it does happen, and it’s important to be prepared.
 Some races will have flat tire repair kits you can use in the case of a flat tire on the course, but you don’t want to have to rely on that.

 Just make sure that you know how to change a tube before race day.
 You definitely don’t want to be learning on the spot!
 You might want to watch this video and any others that you need to in order to be prepared.
 And practice!
 You don’t want race day to be the first time you are changing a tube.

 Finally, when you’re putting together or purchasing a flat tire repair kit, make sure that it has two spare tubes, two tire levers, a Co2 cartridge and adapter or a hand pump, a bike multi-tool, and a saddlebag to store all of the above items.

 Staying hydrated is important for any sport, and cycling is one of the sports where it is easy to carry a water bottle with you without having to hold it in your hand.
 So you might as well do that.

 If it’s a really hot day, you’ll be able to use that water bottle both for drinking as well as throwing water on yourself to stay cool.
 When it’s easy to slip a water bottle into the holder on your bike, there isn’t any reason to do it.
 Take a look, too, at triathlon-specific water bottles that mount between aero bars (if you’re using them).
 With this option, you don’t even have to reach down to your down tube to grab a bottle…your water is right there, with a straw to sip from easily.